ddottyler/acebook-makers-group-project/DOCUMENTING_LEARNING.md

 - Agreed that RSpec is not as big a priority as CRUD and CSS functionality for the initial demonstration.
 - Resolved to spend the afternoon working on prioritised development.
 - Agreed to work with Material Design Light.

+### Key Learnings
+Technologies used
+- MDL

+The Good
+- Feel like we've gained good perspective and understanding on how to use Ruby on Rails.
+- Team management was good, everyone had an opportunity to lead, scribe and contribute.
+- Regularly updating the documenting_learning.md was helpful for reflecting and helped with end of day retros/takeaways
+- GitHub, good planning avoided any merging nightmares
+- Planned the division of labour well and avoided tredding on toes by good prioritising
+- We used the trello board well to plan and organise

+- Planning was good.
+Wireframing on figma.
+Helpful but then we didn't refer to it.
+Could we have used this more throughout the process?
+If not, was it needed?

+The Bad/to improve
+- Testing - requests/controller tests
+- Didn't split from being a group of 5 until Friday (too many cooks at times) and could have done this earlier in hindsight
+- Got hit by some big blockers.
+Not anyone's fault, but they slowed us down.
+- Perhaps too reliant on GoRails videos for learning and progression in the early stages.
+Could have taken advantage of other tools like devise and our own trial and error.
+- It was good to experiment with a different css framework, but we may have saved time with bootstrap.

+### The Demo run through
+- Home page (show them round)
+  - The posts
+  - The navbar
+  - The new posts button - demo that you need to be signed in to use.
+- Sign up
+  - do a failed sign up
+  - then sign in correctly (note the super duper flash note)
+- New post
+- Home page
+  - demo edit/delete button that only shows when logged in
+  - use edit (maybe with line breaks) and then delete it
+- Log out
+- About page (show them round)